DFE-Digital/get-help-with-tech/app/views/devices_guidance/safeguarding_for_device_users.md

 * Windows Defender Exploit Guard
 * Windows Defender Antivirus

+## How we look after personal information using the mobile device management on Microsoft Windows laptops and tablets

-## DfE privacy notice: mobile device management for the Department for Education’s ‘Get help with technology’ programme
+This privacy policy is for the end users of Microsoft Windows laptops and tablets provided as part of the Department for Education’s Get help with technology programme.

+### Who this information is for

+This information is for:

+* children, young people and care leavers
+* parents and carers

-### How we use your personal information
+## How we use your personal information
 The Get Help with Technology programme is run by the Department for Education (DfE).
 This privacy notice explains how it will use your personal information.

 As part of the Get Help with Technology programme we need to be able to: